ShresthaRay/Downloading-and-Analyzing-SEC-EDGAR-10-k-Filings/README.md

       1. Extend functionality to support multiple stock ticker symbols for comparative analysis in a single graph.
       2. Implement error handling to gracefully handle cases of missing or incomplete financial data, providing informative messages to the user.
       3. To allow for comparative analysis between multiple companies, we would also have to include color coding schemes to differentiate between the multiple companies.
+      4. If we incorporate machine learning algorithms, it would also be possible to predict future trends.

 5. __Code for visualizing revenue trends by region and product using yfinance and Dash:__